-Hand foot and mouth disease in children is very common and incredibly contagious.
+Hand foot and mouth disease is a very common childhood illness and incredibly contagious.

-Although it does look rather nasty, it will usually clear up on its own after about 10 days and you can usually just look after your child yourself at home.
+Although it looks rather nasty, it will usually clear up on its own after about 10 days and you can usually just look after your child yourself at home.

 What are the symptoms of hand foot and mouth?